 Because I understand this, I am here to support women who are anti-feminists or pre-feminists or baby feminists just dipping their toes in the water.

 I appreciate the women in the feminist movement who fought for me to have the rights I enjoy today even while I denounced them.
-I have no problem standing in the gap and setting an example for what women are capable of while women who are afraid to call themselves feminist enjoy the benefits of what we in the movement fight for every single day.
+I have no problem standing in the gap and setting an example for what women are capable of while women who are afraid to call themselves feminists enjoy the benefits of what we in the movement fight for every single day.

 It’s important to always consider the fact that every group, every movement, every religion has extreme members who the majority don’t align with.
 Feminism is no different.
-Feminism is simply a belief that women should have the same rights, responsibilities and opportunities as men.
+Feminism is simply a belief that women should have the same rights, responsibilities, and opportunities as men.

 Fun fact: we’re still not even protected by the Constitution.

 I’m a feminist who loves men.
 I’m raising two of them.
 I’ve chosen a male partner who pushes me to always become a better version of myself.
-He supports my career, he cries with joy at my wins and doesn’t let me wallow for too long in my losses.
-He puts me back on the horse, reminds me of who I am and says, “get out there and shine”.
+He supports my career, he cries with joy at my wins, and doesn’t let me wallow for too long in my losses.
+He puts me back on the horse, reminds me of who I am, and says, “get out there and shine”.
 He is a feminist.
 Not because I am someone’s daughter, someone’s sister, someone’s mother.
 Because I am someone.

 Today, womandom is feeling the loss of Ruth Bader Ginsburg.
 Hard.

 RBG is a feminist hero and here’s why…